arthur-jacquin/edit/notes.md

 # TODO

+## known problems

+* fix bug in autocompletion
+* unsupported languages

+## potential improvements

+* change way to test for NULL pointers
 * move to sourcehut
-* autocomplete bug

-## for 1.0.0

-* hunt for bugs
+* change regex recognition
-* add languages in languages.h, better languages ?
+* add support for more languages
-* better attribute_x management ?
-* better colorscheme ?

 ## at each version